-Term Definition R Regulatory capital The capital which the Bank holds, determined in accordance with rules established by the BoT.
+Term Definition M Market risk The risk that movements in market risk factors, including foreign exchange rates and commodity prices, interest rates, credit spreads and equity prices will reduce income or portfolio values.
+N Net interest income The amount of interest received or receivable on assets net of interest paid or payable on liabilities.
+O Operational risk The risk of loss resulting from inadequate or failed internal processes, people and systems, or from external events, including legal risk.
+Over-the-counter ('OTC') A bilateral transaction (e.g. derivatives) that is not exchange traded and that is valued using valuation models.
+P Probability of default ('PD') The probability that an obligor will default within one year.
+R Regulatory capital The capital which the Bank holds, determined in accordance with rules established by the BoT.
 Repo/reverse repo (or sale and repurchase agreement) A short-term funding agreement that allows a borrower to create a collateralised loan by selling a financial asset to a lender.
-As part of the agreement the borrower commits to repurchase the security at a date in the future repaying the proceeds of the loan.
-For the party on the other end of the transaction (buying the security and agreeing to sell in the future) it is a reverse repurchase agreement or a reverse repo.
+As part of the agreement, the borrower commits to repurchase the security at a date in the future repaying the proceeds of the loan.
+For the party on the other end of the transaction (buying the security and agreeing to sell in the future), it is a reverse repurchase agreement or a reverse repo.
 Reputational risk The risk that illegal, unethical or inappropriate behaviour by the Bank itself, members of staff or clients or representatives of the Bank, will damage HSBC's reputation, leading, potentially, to a loss of business, fines or penalties.
 Risk appetite The aggregate level and types of risk a firm is willing to assume within its risk capacity to achieve its strategic objectives and business plan.
 Risk-weighted assets ('RWA's) Calculated by assigning a degree of risk expressed as a percentage (risk weight) to an exposure value.
-S Securities financing transactions ('SFT') A repurchase or reverse repurchase transaction, a securities or commodities lending or borrowing transaction, or a margin lending transaction.
-Securitisation A transaction or scheme whereby the credit risk associated with an exposure, or pool of exposures, is tranched, and where payments to investors in the transaction or scheme are dependent upon the performance of the exposure or pool of exposures.
+S Securitisation A transaction or scheme whereby the credit risk associated with an exposure, or pool of exposures, is tranched, and where payments to investors in the transaction or scheme are dependent upon the performance of the exposure or pool of exposures.
 A traditional securitisation involves the transfer of the exposures being securitised to a SPE that issues securities.
 In a synthetic securitisation, the tranching is achieved by the use of credit derivatives and the exposures are not removed from the balance sheet of the originator.
 Special Purpose Entity ('SPE') A corporation, trust or other non-bank entity established for a narrowly defined purpose, including for carrying on securitisation activities.
 The structure of the SPE and its activities are intended to isolate its obligations from those of the originator and the holders of the beneficial interests in the securitisation.

-Standardised approach ('SA') In relation to credit risk, a method for calculating credit risk capital requirements using ratings agencies and supervisory risk weights.
+Term Definition Standardised approach ('SA') In relation to credit risk, a method for calculating credit risk capital requirements using ratings agencies and supervisory risk weights.
 In relation to operational risk, a method of calculating the operational capital requirement by the application of a supervisory defined percentage charge to the gross income of eight specified business lines.
-Stressed VaR A market risk measure based on potential market movements for a continuous one-year period of stress for a trading portfolio.
 V Value at risk ('VaR') A measure of the loss that could occur on risk positions as a result of adverse movements in market risk factors (e.g. rates, prices, volatilities) over a specified time horizon and to a given level of confidence.